swiftlang/swift-org-website/_posts/2022-11-20-swift-summer-of-code-2022-summary.md

 >- as well as the corresponding ([gsoc-2022](https://forums.swift.org/tag/gsoc-2022)), [gsoc-2021](https://forums.swift.org/tag/gsoc-2021), [gsoc-2020](https://forums.swift.org/tag/gsoc-2020), [gsoc-2019](https://forums.swift.org/tag/gsoc-2019), [gsoc-2018](https://forums.swift.org/tag/gsoc-2018) tags on the Swift Forums.

-Once again, thank you to all the mentors and participants, and a warm “we look forward to working with you in the future” to any future participants!
+What follows are short summaries of the GSoC projects, written by their authors and mentors.
+We hope those write-ups can shine a light on the exceptional work done by those students, and also inspire new participants to join the program in future editions.

 ## Bootstrapping SwiftSyntaxBuilder

 > Author: [Fredrik Wieczerkowski](https://github.com/fwcd) <br/>
 > Mentor: [Alex Hoppen](https://github.com/ahoppen)

-Fredrik: [The `SwiftSyntax` library](https://github.com/apple/swift-syntax), which lets users represent, parse and generate Swift source code in Swift, received major updates.
+[The `SwiftSyntax` library](https://github.com/apple/swift-syntax), which lets users represent, parse and generate Swift source code in Swift, received major updates.
 In particular, the result builder-based `SwiftSyntaxBuilder` Domain-Specific Language (DSL) was improved and inconveniences in the (quite large) API surface were fixed and thoroughly tested.
 During this process, the previously [`gyb`](https://github.com/apple/swift/blob/main/utils/gyb.py)-based templates that generated part of `SwiftSyntaxBuilder`'s sources were ported to type-safe Swift code based on `SwiftSyntaxBuilder`.
 In other words, **the library now uses itself to generate its own code**!

 The result of this bootstrapping process is a robust and ergonomic API for generating Swift code that has proven to be useful in the context of a medium-sized codebase.
 A specific example of how `SwiftSyntaxBuilder` uses Swift's expressiveness to express Swift source code is trailing builder closures, which closely resemble the generated source code.
 For example, consider the following snippet of Swift code: